code61/short_format_notes/_sessions/c3prep/2_homebrew_mac.md

 ---
-title: "Ruby & Git: Better Way"
+title: "Installing Ruby: Better Way"
 ---

 These instructions are for **Mac only**.
 On Windows the Easy Way is the Better Way.